-Right now, there's a lot of choice vying for your hard-earned dollars, delivering a range of outputs and configurations at wide-ranging price points.
-With that in mind, we've explored the market to compile this list of 10 of the best pedalboard power supplies available today.
+Right now, there are a lot of options vying for your hard-earned cash, delivering a range of outputs and configurations at wide-ranging price points.
+With that in mind, we've explored the market to compile this list of the best pedalboard power supplies available today.
 Our price comparison software has uncovered the best prices online right now, too.